Manya Bansal

-I was previously an undergraduate at Stanford Univeristy studying mathematics (BS'23).
-At Stanford, I was incredibly fortunate to work with Fredrik Kjolstad and Dawson Engler.
+Before MIT, I was an undergraduate at Stanford, where I studied mathematics and received my B.S. in 2023.
+At Stanford, I was lucky to work with Fredrik Kjolstad and Dawson Engler, who let me tinker and build many, many small things.

 Publications